boots-edu/textbook/source/text/13-Recursion/trees.md

 console.log(treeRoot);
 ```

-THis example implements the **_binary search tree_** in the previous example, then searches it for 100.
+This example implements the **_binary search tree_** in the previous example, then searches it for 100.

 > If I inserted them in a different order, I would have gotten a different tree.